 - Open the deposition menu for particulate specie 1 and set the default values for Cs-137 deposition forcing a deposition velocity of 0.001 m/s.
 We are assuming that all other particulate species deposit the same way as Cs-137.
 The specie 2 menu for noble gases should have all values as zero.
 Notice at this point we have not set any radioactive decay or emissions.
 This will all be computed in a post-processing step after the HYSPLIT simulation has completed.

 - The last thing needed is to open the Advanced / Configuration / Concentration In-line conversion menu (10) and change the single particle mass dimension from 1 to 2.
 This insures that both species will be on the same particle which saves computation time as only half as many particles need to be released.
-Then open the particle release number menu (4) and set the particle number to 24000 and a maximum value of at least that so that 1000 particles will be released each emission hour.
+Then open the particle release number menu (4) and set the particle and maximum numbers to 12000 so that 500 particles will be released each emission hour.
 Then save and Run Model.

 - When the run completes, select the Utilities / Convert to Dose menu tab to open the conversion menu.
 There are two sections.
 The top section will create the input file that the post-processing program con2rem requires to assign emission rates, decay, and dose factors to the dispersion model ouput.
 If the activity.txt does not already exist, select the Reactor radiobutton and press Create New and the file will be created in the working directory that contains the top-ten radionuclides contributing to short-term dose.
 The Reactor switch sets the values to the maximum hourly emission rate for each of these radionuclides found during the Fukushima NPP accident.
 The configure option for reactor only permits simple scaling of these values.
 The detonation option does not apply for this application.
 Naturally the activity.txt can be manually edited to match different scenarios before proceeding.